 Here’s how the data you upload is handled:

 - Limited data use.
-Google will only use your data files for Store sales (direct upload) to provide you services, including technical support, and to ensure compliance with our policies.
-For example, we'll match the transaction data that you upload with ad click data from ad campaigns that Google has run on your behalf, to report aggregated offline conversions.
-To improve your Store sales measurement, Google may also combine your uploaded transaction data with data you've uploaded into other Google measurement products you use, such as Store visits.
-You can also instruct Google to generate Customer Match lists using transaction data uploaded for Store sales (direct upload).
+Google will only use your data files for store sales (direct upload) to provide you services, including technical support, and to ensure compliance with our policies.
+For example, we'll match the transaction data that you upload with ad click and view data from ad campaigns that Google has run on your behalf, to report aggregated offline conversions or perform incrementality studies.
+To improve your store sales measurement, Google may also combine your uploaded transaction data with data you've uploaded into other Google measurement products you use, such as store visits.
+For some products, you may also instruct Google to generate Customer Match lists using the transaction data uploaded.

 - Limited data access.
 Google uses employee access controls to protect your data files from unauthorized access.

 - Limited data sharing.
 Google won’t share your data files with any third party, including other advertisers.
 Where required, we may share this data to meet any applicable law, regulation, legal process or enforceable governmental request.
-Google uses aggregated and anonymized conversion event data for the overall benefit of advertisers for certain features such as automated bidding to improve their overall quality and accuracy.
+Google uses aggregated and anonymized conversion data for the overall benefit of advertisers for certain features such as automated Smart Bidding to improve their overall quality and accuracy.

 Data security certifications

 Google LLC is certified to the EU-US and Swiss to US Privacy Shield frameworks to ensure lawful transfer of personal data outside of the EEA.
 View our Privacy Shield certification.

 Google has earned ISO 27001 certification for the systems, applications, people, technology, processes and data centers serving a number of Google products, including Store sales (direct upload).
 Download the Google Ads/Analytics Scope Expansion Certificate 2019 — ISO27001 (PDF) or learn more about ISO 27001.

 Here are more details about the matching process and how we process the files you upload (or that a third party uploads on your behalf):